nicolaka/ddc-aws/README.md

 - Create a New VPC, Private and Public Subnets in different AZs, ELBs, NAT Gateways, Internet Gateways, AutoScaling Groups- all based on AWS best practices
 - Creates an S3 bucket for DDC to be used for cert backup and DTR image storage ( requires additional configuration in DTR )
 - Deploys 3 UCP Controllers across multiple AZs  within your VPC
-- Creates a UCP ELB with preconfigured HTTP healthchecks
+- Creates a UCP ELB with preconfigured HTTP healthchecks, note that it will be necessary on each UCP node for you to run a container that responds to the health check from the ELB to be able to use the UCP nodes via the ELB
 - Creates a DNS record and attaches it to UCP ELB
 - Deploys a scalable cluster of UCP nodes
 - Backs up UCP Root CAs to S3
 - Create 3 DTR Replicas across multiple AZs within your VPC
-- Creates a DTR with preconfigured healthchecks, note that it will be necessary to run a container that responds to the health check from the ELB to be able to use the UCP nodes
+- Creates a DTR with preconfigured healthchecks
 - Creates a DNS record and attaches it to DTR ELB
 - Creates a jumphost ec2 instance to be able to ssh to the DDC nodes
-- Creates a UCP Nodes ELB with preconfigured healthchecks (TCP Port 80).
-This can be used for your application that are deployed on UCP.

 **Software Versions**